cse364-unist/projects-group8/README.md

 > 6. `exit`
 > 7. `rm -rf ./projects-group8`
 > 8. `sh run.sh`
+> + due to the testing (such as report jacoco), our database will make testing entity.
+So the testing response id can vary. (shifted by testing command)
+>
 user1 to user 6 as userName, password and email each of (user$n, user$n, user$n)

 example for user 5 : userName: user5, password: user5, email: user5